zkwinkle/website/src/components/blog_posts/configuring nixos server.md

 # Packaging my website

-My website is served by a Rust Axum server that's doing SSR.
+This website is served by a Rust Axum server that's doing SSR, you can find its repo [here](https://github.com/zkwinkle/website).
-To add this website to my **NixOS** server I had to package it with Nix.
+To add this website to my NixOS server I had to package it with Nix.
 This just entails adding a [`default.nix`](https://github.com/zkwinkle/website/blob/875efa7d60639e4fb2e09a19de7ae8c838a4f656/default.nix) to the website's repo which holds a package "derivation".

 Thankfully, nix has [great support](https://ryantm.github.io/nixpkgs/languages-frameworks/rust/#compiling-rust-applications-with-cargo) for packaging Rust applications so it's incredibly easy.
-The only highlight here is that I needed to include a `public/` folder which holds my website's static files.
+The only highlight here is that I needed to include in the installation a `public/` folder which holds my website's static files.
-In order to achieve this, first, instead of hardcoding the folder's path I had to have my website check an env var `PUBLIC_DIR` to find it.
-Then I added the following to the [`default.nix`](https://github.com/zkwinkle/website/blob/875efa7d60639e4fb2e09a19de7ae8c838a4f656/default.nix#L11-L15):
+My website's Rust server check's an env var `PUBLIC_DIR` to find it, so I added the following to the [`default.nix`](https://github.com/zkwinkle/website/blob/875efa7d60639e4fb2e09a19de7ae8c838a4f656/default.nix#L11-L15):

 ```
 postInstall = ''